iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 <h3 name='acc'>2.
 Accuracy</h3>

-- Number of correct predictions to the total predictions.
+- The ratio of correct predictions to the total number of predictions.
 - Accuracy score is good if the dataset contains a balanced class distribution.
 - Used when all the classes (TP, TN, FP and FN) are equally important.
 - **Accuracy: (TP + TN) / TP + TN + FP + FN**